luizpvas/combo/README.md

 # Combo

 Combo is a full stack component library for Rails inspired by Liveview and Livewire.
-The goal of this library is to provide a better abstraction over traditional MVC for building admin and backoffice applications along with a rich collection of components and view helpers.
+The goal of this library is to provide a rich collection of components and view helpers and better abstractions over traditional MVC for building admin/backoffice apps.

 1. [Defining components](#defining-components)
 2. [Using components](#using-components)